Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - `inet6`:
   Enables IPv6 processing on the LAN interface without assigning a static IPv6 address.

-According to `slaacd(8)`:

-When acting as a router, `slaacd` can be used to learn delegated prefixes received via DHCPv6-PD, and install those prefixes onto downstream interfaces.

 - `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:
   Assigns a stable Unique Local Address (ULA) to the LAN interface.
 For use with internal-only services (like unbound or NTP), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.

 This simple setup ensures:
 - Dual-stack (IPv4 + IPv6) support on the LAN
-- Dynamic GUA assignment via SLAAC (enabled by `inet6`)
 - A fixed local IPv6 address for internal services (via ULA)

 ### `/etc/hostname.ix1` (WAN) should *probably* be configured during install:  (IPv4/IPv6)